Table of Contents

 Also, according to World Economic Forum, by 2030, there will be a 36% increase in delivery fleets in 100 major cities in the world which will cause carbon emissions to rise by 30%.

-Plus, the last-mile delivery route optimization will help you increase your top-line revenue.
+The last-mile delivery route optimization will help you increase your top-line revenue.

 According to a Capgemini report, 75% of customers will buy more of a retailer’s products if satisfied with its delivery service.

-However, building a more extensive network is expensive and has very high upfront costs, a long time to market, and high ongoing fixed costs.
+However, building a more extensive network is expensive and has very high upfront costs, a long time to market, and high ongoing fixed operational costs.

 The following five techniques have proven to be especially effective for making last-mile delivery more efficient: